rosalindfranklininstitute/antigen-app/docs/TUTORIAL.md

 Click the Sequencing tab, then either Search by sequence (uses substring match for the supplied sequence against the database), or BLAST by sequence.

 Enter a search sequence, select whether to search the CDR3 or the full sequence, and click search.
+An example of using CDR3 region AADRRQYSWPPWNYDY is shown in the figure.

 ![AntigenApp BLAST search database using user-supplied sequence](screenshots/antigenapp-sequencing-results-blast-by-user-supplied-sequence.png)